59 Electrically-Powered Aircraft

 But what about looking to the future?
 Can electrically powered aircraft be realized and used in commercial aviation?
 Technically, it is just engineering.
 But at what cost?
 Can these aircraft also satisfy the airworthiness regulations set down by the FAA or EASA?
 The current battery technology, with a pack-level battery-specific energy of around 0.2 to 0.25 kWh/kg, has many limitations, especially for use in an aircraft that might be designed to carry passengers over reasonable distances.
 However, if battery-specific energy can be doubled to 0.5 kWh/kg, it would substantially improve the performance and capabilities of electrically-powered aircraft.

 The corresponding increase in range and payload capacity makes electric aviation more competitive and practical for a broader range of applications, including regional or short-haul flights.
-For instance, taking the aircraft in Worked Example #2, then doubling ED_g to 0.5 kWh/kg would give it a flight time of 40 minutes, over which it would cover a distance of about 100 nautical miles, which is a lot more useful.
+For instance, taking the aircraft in Example #2, doubling ED_g to 0.5 kWh/kg would give it a flight time of 40 minutes, over which it would cover a distance of about 100 nautical miles, which is a lot more useful.

 Advancements in battery technology continue to be pursued, and there is ongoing research into various battery chemistries that could significantly improve energy density while reducing weight and maintaining safety and durability.
-Meantime, hydrogen-powered fuel cells is another way to leverage the efficiency improvements of electric propulsion systems.
+In the meantime, hydrogen-powered fuel cells is another way to leverage the efficiency improvements of electric propulsion systems.
 They sidestep the problem of the low specific energy of batteries, but now the challenges of hydrogen production, storage, and delivery must be confronted.
 Hydrogen is very energy-dense and light but is highly reactive.
 Hence, a concern in its use is that leaks of high-pressure hydrogen are highly susceptible to spontaneous combustion, which may cause a fire or explosion.
 Nevertheless, investigating the potential performance characteristics and the GHG mitigation of fuel cell-powered aircraft is an opportunity for the future.

 Electrically-powered road vehicles have reached a tipping point because current battery capacity has given such vehicles ranges of 400 miles (644 km).
 In the meantime, is there a tipping point to look toward for batteries beating Avgas or jet fuel?
 At this point, the goal must be at least 800 Wh/kg, but even then, the need for a mandated reserve of energy will make this the absolute minimum to be practical.
 Higher life cycle batteries remain at 250 Wh/kg today, even less after installation, but they are likely to exceed 400 Wh/kg by 2030.
 High life cycle batteries in the 1 MWh/kg class are probably another decade away, which is closer to the tipping point needed for aviation applications.